 - 1 handful Flat leaf parsley for garnishing. finely chopped

 - In a large pot over high heat, add potato, pumpkin and vegetable stock and bring to a soft boil, turn the heat down to low and simmer for 15 minutes or until vegetables are completely cooked.
-Turn off heat and allow pot to stand for 5 minutes.4 medium Potatoes, 1 medium Butternut pumpkin, 4-5 cups Vegetable stock
+Turn off heat and allow pot to stand for 5 minutes.4 medium Potatoes, 1 medium Butternut squash, 4-5 cups Vegetable stock

 - Use an immersion blender (stick blender) to blend the contents in the pot until smooth.
 Stir through coconut cream/milk, taste test and adjust with salt if needed to suit your liking.
-Serve warm garnished with parsley.400 mls Coconut milk, 1 pinch Sea salt, 1 handful Flat leaf parsley
+Serve warm garnished with parsley.400 ml Coconut milk, 1 pinch Sea salt, 1 handful Flat leaf parsley

 N.B., nutrition info is an estimate based on an online nutrition calculator.
 This will vary based on the specific ingredients you use.

 If you enjoyed this recipe, consider supporting my work for the cost of a cup of coffee.